-These islands are the island part of the historic Duchy of Normandy.
+These islands are the island part of the historical Duchy of Normandy.

 The islands have the particularity of having Norman language words in their toponymy.
-The translation of certain names into English has sometimes given rise to mixed names such as Bonne nuit bay or La Corbière lighthouse.
+Translating specific names into English has sometimes given rise to mixed names, such as Bonne nuit bay or La Corbière lighthouse.